Contact

 Vospers Gender Pay Gap Report

-Employees on reduced pay due to sickness or maternity/paternity etc have been included in the bonus pay calculations, although are excluded from the calculations for average mean & median hourly rates and quartile calculations.
+Employees on reduced pay due to sickness or maternity/paternity leave etc have been included in the bonus pay calculations, although are excluded from the calculation for average mean and median hourly rates and quartile calculations.

 Metric 1: Mean Gender Pay Gap in Hourly Pay